seanemery1/Procedural-Roguelike/README.md

 ![Preview Image](https://seanemery1.github.io/PDF-Procedural-Roguelike/Images/previewBossfight.png)

 # Setup Instrunctions
-1. Download the latest beta version of Unity which supports the Universal Render Pipeline
+1. Download the latest beta version of Unity which supports the Universal Render Pipeline.
 2. Clone repo, then compile the game to your desired platform on the Unity Editor.

 # Procedural Level Generation Algorithms